Aims and objectives

 - Monitor the performance of fire alarm systems.

-- Liaise with Fire Alarm Monitoring Organisations (FAMOs) to improve false alarm filtering.
+- Liaise with Fire Alarm Monitoring Organisations (FAMOs) and Alarm Receiving Centres (ARC) to improve false alarm filtering.

 - Promote robust 999 call challenging by Fire Control operators.

-- Ensure the most appropriate FRS response in terms of the Pre Determined Attendance (PDA) and follow up by the UwFS Team and/or BFS.
+- Ensure the most appropriate FRS response in terms of the Pre Determined Attendance (PDA) and follow up by the Protection Department (Business Fire Safety).

 - Reduce the potential dangers to firefighters and members of the public when responding under emergency conditions.